-CHRISTOPHER A. NICOLAI1\\ AND AMY J. NICOLAI2
+CHRISTOPHER A. NICOLAI^{1} AND AMY J. NICOLAI2

-Program in Ecology, Evolution, and Conservation Biology, University of Nevada Reno, Reno, NV 89512 USA Dept. of Education, University of Nevada Reno, Reno, NV 89512 USA
+1Program in Ecology, Evolution, and Conservation Biology, University of Nevada Reno, Reno, NV 89512 USA 2Dept. of Education, University of Nevada Reno, Reno, NV 89512 USA

 Previous studies have described effects of position in the laying (PILS) sequence on many measures of life history traits and demographics, while other studies fail to detect differences due to PILS.
 In most waterfowl nesting studies, researchers are unable to visit nests every day during laying to mark eggs in nests as they are laid and therefore, assign PILS by comparing stain color on eggs and assume the darkest stained eggs were laid first.
 We designed an experiment to test if this method was accurate in determining true laying order in Black Brant.
-We monitored a sample of 70 Black Brant (Branta bernicla nigricans) nests throughout the laying period so that we knew true laying order of eggs within a clutch and had multiple field technicians assign laying order to these clutches during three time periods during incubation.
+We monitored a sample of 70 Black Brant (Branta bernicla nigricans) nests throughout the laying order to these clutches during three time periods during incubation.
 We also allowed observers to assign ties to eggs that were difficult to assign to PILS.
 Our results indicate that this method is inaccurate in assigning eggs to specific positions within the laying sequence and also when allowed to assign ties.
 Furthermore, accuracy declined with days of incubation and an increase in clutch size.